DEVOTIONALS

 changed us.

-capacity He has chosen for us.
+actively serve God in whatever capacity He has chosen for us.

 We should remind ourselves daily,

-‘one thing I know, Jesus died for
+“one thing I know, Jesus died for

-me and my life has been changed’
+me and my life has been changed”

 ACTION:

-effectively, and dramatically changed?
-What do you think
+was my life effectively, and dramatically changed?

-others would say about how He has changed your life?
+about how He has changed my life?

-Would they be drawn to the Lord, or would they have no
+Would they be drawn to the Lord, or would they

 would cause others to be more attracted to the Lord?